danielrz/simpleBlog/README.md

 simpleBlog
 ==========

-simple blog app with backbone and node
+simple blog app with backbone and node. nStore is used for DB.